+Our study implies that reinforcement and habitat restoration without improvements in survival rates may not be sufficient to stabilize the Pomeranian population of Aquatic Warblers.
+Whereas in long-lived species, population growth is mainly determined by adult survival (Schaub et al., 2009; Davis et al., 2023), in short-lived species, such as most of long-distance migrating passerines, population growth is mainly attributed to recruitment (Dale, 2001; Border et al., 2017).
 Reproductive output is determined by the number of fledglings per brood and is linked to the proportion of second broods.
-The average fledged brood size and the proportion of second broods is unknown for the Pomeranian population and may be lower than in the core breeding sites.lyWhereas in long-lived species, population growth is mainly determined by adult survival (Schaub et al., 2009; Davis et al., 2023), in short-lived species, such as most of long-distance migrating passerines, population growth is mainly attributed to recruitment (Dale, 2001; Border et al., 2017).
-First year mortality was only assessed recently based on a small data set of marked juveniles of the pilot translocation study.
-Differences in return rates between years, ranging between 14% and more than 30% for first year males (Morkvėnas et al., 2025) suggest that first year survival is highly variable in Aquatic Warblers.
+The average fledged brood size and the proportion of second broods is unknown for the Pomeranian population and may be lower than in the core breeding sites.
+However, our results clearly show that intensive farming practices that reduce the opportunity to raise a second brood may be a key contributing factor to the decline of Aquatic Warbler populations.

+First year survival used in this study was only assessed recently based on a small data set of marked juveniles of the pilot translocation study.
+Differences in return rates between years, ranging between 14% and more than 30% for first year males (Morkvėnas et al., 2025) suggest that first year apparent survival is highly variable in Aquatic Warblers.
 Mortality in migrants is highly affected by conditions on wintering grounds and during migration and therefore annually variable.
 In Sedge Warblers, survival and population changes are significantly related to rainfall at the wintering site (Peach et al., 1991; Ockendon et al., 2014).
 Higher survival in Common Reed Warblers Acrocephalus scirpaceus was associated with more precipitation at the stopover sites in Spain and Morocco (Halupka et al., 2017).
 Aquatic Warblers are insectivores and accumulate fat deposits for migration (Kerbiriou et al., 2010).
 Because they need refuelling en route, they highly rely on food availability at stopover sites (Kerbiriou et al., 2010; Vickery et al., 2014).
 Carryover effects may translate adverse conditions during non-breeding periods in lower reproduction in the subsequent year (Finch et al., 2014).
 We were not able to relate population changes of the Pomeranian population to rainfall at wintering or stopover sites, suggesting that negative habitat effects at both breeding and non-breeding sites have contributed to the decline.